|

 The field must be declared in the candidate class or must be a navigation expression starting with a field in the candidate class.

-Valid field types are primitive types except boolean
+Valid field types are primitive types except boolean; wrapper types

 The ignoreCache option setting specifies whether the query should execute